 I took the heat from senior management—and there was plenty of it.
 “You have to do this project and that one and that other one and that other one over there.
 This week.”

 I said, “Sorry, we can’t do that much in one week.
 You have to choose.”

 And, of course, they responded with “No, you have to do it all.”

 “You’d better be right.”

 If I could manage the project portfolio with an organization reeling from a layoff, where we had an unstated strategic plan, where the senior managers had trouble deciding what to do on any given day, you can do this for your work.
 You may need different approaches for different groups.
-One group might need to limit the work in progress, especially if you’re in a serial life cycle and people with different specialties cycle in and out of the project.
-One group might need to work in one-week or two-week timeboxes, while another might find three-week timeboxes
+One group might need to limit the work in progress, especially if you’re in a serial life cycle and people with different expertise cycle in and out of the project.
+You might decide to work in one-week timeboxes instead of two weeks.

 Here’s the secret of project portfolio management: you can do it all.
 Just not all at the same time.

-You can also buy the book from Amazon in print and now, the Kindle version.
+You can also buy the book from Amazon and wherever books are sold.